openss7/pbbr/README.md

 This package is an implementation of Provider Backbone Bridging (PBB) as specified in IEEE 802.1ah and IEEE 802.1Q (2011).
 It provides a separate 'bridge' device for the Linux Kernel that can act as a PBB-BEB and/or PBB-TE backbone bridge.
+It also implements IEEE 802.1aq-2012 (SPB) and IEEE 802.1Qbp-2014 (ECMP).

 ## Objectives

-The objective of PBBR is to create a bridge device for Linux that provides an SPBM Level-1/Level-2 bridge for the Linux kernel.
+The objective of PBBR is to create a bridge device for Linux that provides an SPBM ECMP Level-1/Level-2 bridge for the Linux kernel.
 The primary uses are as follows:

 1. Using the Linux Kernel as a PBB-TE provider-bridge (Level-2 Intermediate System).